EOCOnline/eoconline.github.io/content/english/about/_index.md

 We initially started working on open source, free websites to serve as a template for your community's Emergency Operations Center's use.
 The goal remains to provide sophisticated tools that simplify your staff and volunteers effort during disasters.
 Easy navigation and workflows mirror ICS & NIMS guidance for typical EOCs.
 Each community is encouraged to customize their own software and public outreach to match local risks, special populations, and other circumstances.

-EOC.online is a flexible, free, toolset for creating your own NIMS/ICS based EOC software toolset.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>EOC.online is a flexible, free, toolset for creating your own NIMS/ICS based EOC software toolset.